 The Type 054A (Nato reporting name: Jiangkai-II) Class of missile frigates are being built by Hudong-Zhonghua Shipyard and Huangpu Shipyard for the People’s Liberation Army Navy (PLAN).

-China offered the sale of three Type 054A frigates to Thailand in 2013, but lost to South Korea, which offered its modified Gwanggaeto the Great-class destroyers.
+China offered the sale of three Type 054A frigates to Thailand in 2013 but lost to South Korea, which offered its modified Gwanggaeto the Great-class destroyers.

-The stealthy hull design of the Type 054A features sloped sides and reduced superstructure for minimising the radar cross section.
+The stealthy hull design of the Type 054A features sloped sides and reduced superstructure for minimising the radar cross-section.
 Designed primarily for anti-air warfare, the frigates are also equipped to conduct anti-surface and anti-submarine warfare missions.

 The Type 054A is armed with HQ-16 medium-range surface-air missiles fired from 32-cell Vertical Launch System (VLS) developed by Luoyang Electro-Optics Technology Development Centre (EOTDC).
 The HQ-16 missile can engage aerial targets from all angles up to a range of 50km.
-The VLS is also expected to launch anti-submarine missile.
+The VLS is also expected to launch an anti-submarine missile.